raygervais/raygervais.dev/content/articles/2020/02/what-I-use-to-develop/index.md

 - Docker
 - Continuous Integration / Continuous Delivery
 - Python, Ruby, Groovy scripting
-- Golang CLI and Tooling
+- Go CLI and Tooling
 - Infrastructure as Code

 On the side, I find myself doing hobby programming in the following domains: